Looking for an NLP technique to become more patient with your kids or someone else’s?

 - Re-coding a past event.

-Technique to become more patient with your kids using NLP
+NLP technique to become more patient with your kids using NLP

-Step 1: Well-Formed Outcome
+Step 1: well-formed outcome

 The outcome we want is to become more patient with our kids using NLP.
 But in this case, we need to dig for something a little bigger and more profound.
 Please consider that the benefit of mastering this will allow you to educate your kids to become well-behaved and responsible in life.
 Kids follow your example when you want them to, and when you don’t want them to.